tournament-js/tournament/doc/implementors.md

 - constructor that calls the `Base` class constructor with the matches
 - static `parse` that defers to `Base`
 - static `invalid` that can give a string reason why tournament options are invalid
-- method `results` to compute statistics/progression
+- method `stats` to compute statistics/progression
+- method `initResult` to initialize result objects

 The latter is always the hard one.